dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 - Using **specific fixed refresh rates** on non-VRR monitors --- Even if you're not a lucky owner of a VRR display, your monitor might support a fixed 70 Hz refresh rate if you create a custom screen mode for it.
-This is highly monitor dependent, but there's no harm in trying it out.
+This is highly monitor-dependent, but there's no harm in trying it out.

 Note, however, that depending on the type of game, the 60/70 Hz mismatch might